ewintram/Instasham/README.md

 In case I regret making a comment on a photo
 I want to edit or delete my comments
 ```

+With more time I hope to finish implementing the 'likes' feature and improve the styling, eventually adding the 'filters' feature.

 *Step 4 - Bonus feature still to be implemented*